 This traditional arrangement has changed over the last several decades.
-While many Guatemalans have migrated within the country to seek economic opportunities or avoid the effects of natural disasters, others have left the country altogether, fleeing violent conflict caused by the civil war or, more recently, the activities of criminal gangs (see p.
-19 of History and Myth).
+While many Guatemalans have migrated within the country to seek economic opportunities or avoid the effects of natural disasters, others have left the country altogether, fleeing violent conflict caused by the civil war or, more recently, the activities of criminal gangs (see History and Myth).